aizigao/BracketEnum/README.md

 ![Peek 2021-03-01 15-16.gif](https://i.loli.net/2021/03/01/9SjxY5QD7nqTZzp.gif)

-If you wanta see what you defined bofore, just move you mouse hovering it.
+If you wanta see what you defined before, just move you mouse and hovering it.

 ![image.png](https://i.loli.net/2021/03/01/Lam54Zhub8PXRBH.png)